 Option 1:

-If the sensing initiator includes a non-TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements shall not be lower than the value of the Min Time Between Measurements field in the last Sensing element or received from the sensing responder.
+If the sensing initiator includes a non-TB Sensing Specific subelement in a Sensing Measurement Setup Request frame, the value contained in the Min Time Between Measurements field (#1535) shall not be lower than the value of the Min Time Between Measurements field within the Sensing field (#1536) in the last Sensing element or in the non-TB Sensing Specific subelement in the last Sensing Measurement Parameters element (#1537, #1538) received from the sensing responder.

 Option2:

+If the sensing initiator is a non-AP STA and it intends to assign sensing measurement parameters to a sensing responder it shall include a non-TB Sensing Specific subelement as part of the Sensing Measurement Parameter element in a Sensing Measurement Setup Request frame and shall assign a value in the Min Time Between Measurements field which is not lower than the value of the Min Time Between Measurements field within the Sensing field in the last Sensing element received from the sensing responder (#1715).